daikokutein/Alris/README.md

 The eye logo is available in SVG format and can be customized:

 1. Edit the SVG files in `assets/images/logo.svg` and `assets/images/app_icon.svg`
-2. Generate new app icons with:
+2. Generate new app icons using the included script:
    ```
-   flutter pub run flutter_launcher_icons
+   generate_app_icons.bat
    ```

-Alternatively, use the included `generate_app_icons.bat` script if you have ImageMagick installed.
+This uses the Flutter launcher icons package to generate icons for all platforms.

 ## License